 Carbon Steels:

 There are various types of carbon steel that are used for different purposes.
-The type of carbon steel is Low carbon steel, Medium carbon steel, High carbon steel and alloy carbon steel.
+The types of carbon steel are Low carbon steel, Medium carbon steel, High carbon steel and alloy carbon steel.
 The hardness of steel increases with the increase of carbon contained in the steel.
 It is mostly used in pipes and tubing.

 High Strength Low Alloy Steels: